On the Curvature and Topology of Compact Stationary Spacetimes: Distinguished Local Frames

 As $g$ is positive-definite, $\nabla T \circ \nabla T$ thus has a local $g$-orthonormal basis of eigenvectors about every point of $M$.
-Since the Killing vector field $T$ is assumed to have unit length, it follows that $\cd{T}{T} = 0$, so that $T$ can be taken as one of these basis eigenvectors; such a basis will then be both $g$- and $\gL$-orthonormal.
+Since the Killing vector field $T$ is assumed to have unit length, it follows that $\cd{T}{T} = 0$, so that $T$ can be taken as one of these basis eigenvectors; as a consequence, any basis including $T$ will necessarily be both $g$- and $\gL$-orthonormal.
 We will now further modify this basis to produce the frame \eqref{eqn:even}.
 First, observe that the eigenvalues of $\nabla T \circ \nabla T$ must be nonpositive: If $v$ is a $g$-unit-length eigenvector with eigenvalue $\lambda$, then \beqa \cd{\cd{v}{T}}{T} = \lambda v \imp \lambda = g(\cd{\cd{v}{T}}{T},v) = -g(\cd{v}{T},\cd{v}{T}) \leq 0, \eeqa with $\lambda = 0 \iff \cd{v}{T} = 0$.
 Furthermore, $\cdL{v}{T} = -\cd{v}{T}$ by Proposition \ref{prop:LC}, so that $\LCL T \circ \LCL T$ will have the same eigenvectors and eigenvalues.
-(The basis \eqref{eqn:simple0} has eigenvalues $0,-1,-1$.)
-Take now a $g$-unit-length eigenvector $v$ with nonzero eigenvalue $\lambda < 0$ (such a $\lambda$ must exist, as $T$ is not parallel), and set $w \defeq \cd{v/{\sqrt{-\lambda}}}{T}$.
-By \eqref{eqn:vw}, $w$ has unit length; but more than that, it is also an eigenvector of $\nabla T \circ \nabla T$ with eigenvalue $\lambda$,
+(E.g., the basis \eqref{eqn:simple0} had eigenvalues $0,-1,-1$.)
+Take now a $g$-unit-length eigenvector $v$ with nonzero eigenvalue $\lambda < 0$ (such a $\lambda$ must exist, as we are assuming that $T$ is not parallel), and set